lmfit/uncertainties/doc/index.rst

 The `uncertainties package`_ is an open source Python library for doing calculations on numbers that have uncertainties (like 3.14±0.01) that are common in many scientific fields.
-The calcualtions done with this package will propagate the uncertainties to the result.
+The calcualtions done with this package will propagate the uncertainties to the result of mathematical calculations.
 The :mod:`uncertainties` package takes the pain and complexity out of uncertainty calculations and error propagation.
 Here is a quick taste of how to use :mod:`uncertainties`: